 Home Bible studies are all about this life-on-life fellowship and accountability.
 The idea that believers are to go to church once a week, on Sunday, to get ‘charged up’—so they can engage in ‘lone missions’ and ‘fight for Christ’ all on their own during the week—is completely foreign to the teaching of the New Testament.
 Paul was either with believers or longing to be with them.
 Each epistle is addressed either to a body of believers or to a leader in the church.
 The body is meant to function together.

-We invite you to stop by the Member Center after today’s service and ask for a list of home Bible studies by region, or reach out to someone in your fellowship group about ways to get further connected.
+We invite you to stop by the Member Center after either morning service and ask for a list of home Bible studies by region, or reach out to someone in your Fellowship Group about ways to get further connected.
 We know you’ll be blessed and encouraged as you experience the riches of this God-given means of grace.